dwilliams-gs/dwilliams-gs/README.md

 ----

-🌱 I’m currently learning ...
+## 🌱 I’m currently learning

-- Expanding my knowledge with Browserstack and understanding how we can leverage that technology to hit our key testing scope.
-- Learning all things Appium.
-- Using the Allure framework to produce useful test reporting.
-- How to write good Cucumber tests.
-- Syncronisation and concurrency.
+- Gaining insights into test visibility and observability across various digital products.
+- Enhancing my skills in making mobile applications (iOS and Android) more testable and exploring effective automation strategies for them.
+- Integrating automation test frameworks seamlessly into CI/CD pipelines.
-- Best practises in terms of coding standards.
-Framework architecture and maximising readability of tests, test steps and test results.
+- Adhering to best practices in coding standards, framework architecture, and improving the readability of tests, test steps, and test results.
+- Learning techniques to reduce test flakiness and boost the stability of our automation efforts.
+- Mastering the automation of features in a fast-paced, rapidly changing environment, and optimizing processes to meet demand.
+- Developing proficiency in crafting efficient and effective CI/CD processes that demonstrate the quality of the product.

-⚡️ Key areas of knowledge ...
+## ⚡️ Key areas of knowledge

+### Automated Testing:
 - Selenium WebDriver
 - Cucumber
 - Java
+- TestNG
-- Junit 4 / 5
+- JUnit 4 / 5

+### Continuous Integration and Continuous Deployment (CI/CD):
 - Jenkins
 - CodeFresh
+- GitLab
+- GitHub Actions

+### Test Reporting:
+- Allure

+### Monitoring and Performance:
+- DataDog

+### Containerization:
 - Docker
-- Allure

-📫 How to reach me ...
+## 📫 How to reach me
 - Feel free to drop me an e-mail at [daniel.williams@gymshark.com](mailto:daniel.williams@gymshark.com)